 Over the past year (2025–2026), several developments have shaped the evolution of industrial robotics frameworks:

-AI Integration (2025): Robotics frameworks are increasingly incorporating machine learning for adaptive decision-making and predictive maintenance
+- AI Integration (2025): Incorporates machine learning for adaptive decision-making and predictive maintenance.

-Collaborative Robots Expansion (2025–2026): Frameworks now support human-robot collaboration with enhanced safety features
+- Collaborative Robots Expansion (2025–2026): Supports human-robot collaboration with enhanced safety features.

-Digital Twin Technology (2026): Simulation-based frameworks allow virtual testing before physical deployment
+- Digital Twin Technology (2026): Allows simulation-based virtual testing before physical deployment.

 Trend Comparison Table